-Tickling the (Plastic) Ivories (or, I Want to Learn How to Play the Piano so I Bought One, Now I Have to Learn)
+Tickling the (Plastic) Ivories (Or, I Want to Learn How to Play the Piano so I Bought One, Now I Have to Learn)

 I talked about not buying a guitar a few days back, and while I still pine for that beautiful Les Paul, I scratched my musical itch by purchasing a digital piano.